KevinJump/uSync-Legacy/docs/index.md

 ## Getting uSync

-The best way to get uSync is via Nuget
+The best way to get uSync is via NuGet

 ```bash
 PM>Install-Package uSync